jim3/Multi-Step-Final-Project-FoodTracker/readme.md

 I included the initial boilerplate code for the project for those that are interested.
 The rest of the code (the `index.js` file) is written by the students of the course.
 I've opted to _not_ use the `fetch-wrapper.js` for better or worse, mainly because I wanted to see how everything works without it.

-And no rush on this project, it's for learning only...
+(*) And, new level of respect for JavaScript developers!
+Especially for those that use "Vanilla JavaScript" heavily! 🙇🏻‍♂️ 😅

 **End Result**